 One of the few large UK cities with a beach, Aberdeen is in the perfect location for you to enjoy the stunning coastlines of North East Scotland and the beautiful surrounding countryside.
 If you’re a lover of the outdoors there’s a wide range of leisure activities to get involved in, including windsurfing, kite surfing, hill walking, golf, and a little further afield, snow sports.
 The city also has a good range of indoor leisure centres and a thriving arts and theatre scene.

 Aberdeen has long been famous for its numerous parks, gardens and floral displays.
-With six city parks, including Duthie Park and Hazlehead Park, seven local parks, 32 neighbourhood parks and many more green spaces around the city, it’s easy to while away a few hours in the lush greenery.
+With six city parks, including Duthie Park and Hazlehead Park, seven local parks, 32 neighbourhood parks and many more green spaces around the city, it’s easy to while away a few hours enjoying a sense of space.

 Great transport links